2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Eav/DataSources/StreamFallback.md

 2. the first stream which would filter by tag, if the URL had a tag in it - as the test-data has no tag, this stream delivers no results
 2. the second stream filters by author - as the url would have an author (specified in the test-values), it does return items

 The StreamFallback therefor passes on the items provided by the author-filter.
-Note that while using the visual query, all other streams are also processed to show what's happening.
+Note that while using the VisualQuery, all other streams are also processed to show what's happening.
 At runtime it will stop processing other streams once it's found a first match.

 ## Programming With The StreamFallback DataSource